RaulFD-creator/aulepredictor/README.md

 `pip install -e aulepredictor`

 ## Use
-To use AulePredictor with default settings simply introduce de PDB ID of the protein.
+To use AulePredictor with default settings simply introduce the PDB ID of the protein.

 `aulepredictor 1dd9`